ClickHouse/ClickHouse/docs/en/operations/settings/settings-formats.md

 ## output_format_json_content_type_header {#output_format_json_content_type_header}

-Allow user to set Content-Type header when using `JSONEachRow` output format in URL function [JSONEachRow](../../interfaces/formats.md/#jsoneachrow) format.
+Allow user to set Content-Type header when using JSON output format e.g. `JSONEachRow` [JSONEachRow](../../interfaces/formats.md/#jsoneachrow) format in URL function.
 This setting is useful when using materialized view with URL table engine to push data to external service

 Default value: ``.